 - The City solicited feedback on needs during an application technical assistance webinar and public meeting held on January 17, 2023.
-The meeting was noticed in the Elk Grove Citizen, posted on the City's website and social media channels, and sent directly to local and regional nonprofit organizations. - The City offered an opportunity for comment at its March 22, 2023 City Council meeting, when priority needs and 2023-24 funding allocations were discussed. - Staff regularly communicates with nonprofit partners providing essential services in the community to determine organizational needs and to identify needs of the residents served by those organizations. - The public was able to view and comment on the draft 2023-24 AAP which was available for review from April 10, 2023 through May 10, 2023. - On April 19, 2023 staff attended the Disability Advisory Committee public meeting to present the draft Action Plan and discuss the CDBG program. - The City will offered an opportunity for comment at the May 10, 2023 City Council meeting, when the AAP was presented for adoption.
+The meeting was noticed in the Elk Grove Citizen, posted on the City's website and social media channels, and sent directly to local and regional nonprofit organizations. - The City offered an opportunity for comment at its March 22, 2023 City Council meeting, when priority needs and 2023-24 funding allocations were discussed. - Staff regularly communicates with nonprofit partners providing essential services in the community to determine organizational needs and to identify needs of the residents served by those organizations. - The public will be able to view and comment on the draft 2023-24 AAP which will be made available from April 10, 2023 through May 10, 2023. - The City will also offer an opportunity for comment at the May 10, 2023 City Council meeting, when the AAP is presented for adoption.